scroll-tech/scroll/contracts/docs/apis/L2ScrollMessenger.md

 function sendMessage(address _to, uint256 _value, bytes _message, uint256 _gasLimit) external payable
 ```

-Send cross chain message from L2 to L1.
+Send cross chain message from L1 to L2 or L2 to L1.